tbartold/RepData_PeerAssessment1/PA1_template.md

 The histogram is significantly changed, with a much larger frequency of days in the 0-5000 step range.
 The mean and median values have separated and both differ significantly from the estimates from the first part of the assignment.
 The mean has shifted further down than the median has.

 The impact of imputing missing data using the method I chose causes all of the estimates to be significantly lower.
-Examining the raw activity data, it is clear that this happens because the NA intervals are all bounded by intervals with zero steps.
-Thus all the NAs are actually set to zero.

 ## Are there differences in activity patterns between weekdays and weekends?